weelone/echobell.one/.github/instructions/concepts.instructions.md

 ### Notification Type

-- `Normal`, a normal app notification.
+- `Normal (Active)`, a standard app notification.
-- `Time Sensitive`, a time-sensitive notification, it's able to break through some focus modes.
+- `Time Sensitive`, a high-priority notification that can break through certain focus modes.
-- `Call`, a call-form notification that will send you a call-like alert.
+- `Calling`, a call-like alert suitable for critical situations.

+Note: In APIs the raw values may appear as `active`, `time-sensitive`, and `calling`.

 ### Templates